This content contains affiliate links. If you make a purchase after clicking a link on this page, we might receive a commission at no cost to you.

 - If you're adding a mix in, add a 1.5 cups of your mix in to the skillet here

 - Toss pasta, cheese sauce, and mix ins until all everything is evenly combined and coated

 - Sprinkle the cup of topping shredded cheese over the top of your skillet

 - Combine melted butter and Panko breadcrumbs evenly, then pour on top of the skillet

 - Transfer skillet to the smoker and close the lid

 - Remove skillet from the smoker and serve while it's still warm.
 Enjoy!

 We hope this smoked mac and cheese recipe is everything you were hoping for!
-It’s an all time favorite of ours that makes for an excellent cookout side dish, or even a main course if you’re in the mood.
+It’s an all time favorite of ours that makes for an excellent steak side dish, side dish for BBQ, or even a main course if you’re in the mood.